department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Round 1/Conversation guide.md

 - Is there anything that stands out to you on this page?
 Anything unclear?
 - Why is VA asking for your address?

 Okay, we’ll pretend like you filled in this page.
-You can click `Street address`.
+You can click the box under `Street address`.

 **Key things to notice:**
 - Is anything confusing about the address page?